 He attended Northwestern University, where he graduated Cum Laude from the Medill School of Journalism.

-Jeff's a proud native of New Jersey, but is thrilled to call Dallas his new home.
+Jeff's a native of New Jersey but is thrilled to call Dallas his new home.
 He volunteers at the Humane Society of Dallas County and the North Texas Food Bank.
-You'll probably see him running along the Katy Trail with his best friend, his six-year-old boxer Winnie, or cheering on his Yankees the next time they pay a visit to Arlington.
+You'll probably see him running along the Katy Trail with his best friend, his eight-year-old boxer Winnie, or cheering on his Yankees the next time they pay a visit to Arlington.